High-contrast random composites: homogenisation framework and new spectral phenomena: Preliminaries and problem setting

 \section{Preliminaries and problem setting}

 The setting of the problem is similar to \cite{ChChV}; however, we simplify the main assumption of \cite{ChChV} and deal mostly with the whole space $\R^d$ rather than a bounded domain.
-We provide some standard definitions and technical statements, such as Sobolev spaces of functions defined on the probability space, the notion of stochastic two-scale convergence, and measurability properties of various mappings, which we will refer to or often use tacitly throughout the text, in Appendixes \ref{ap:probability} and \ref{s:auxiliary}.
+We provide some standard definitions, such as those of Sobolev spaces of functions defined on a probability space and the stochastic two-scale convergence, as well as technical statements, such as measurability properties of various mappings in Appendixes \ref{ap:probability} and \ref{s:auxiliary}.
+We will often use these tacitly throughout the text.